Santiso-Group/despasito/docs/input_output.rst

 Package Inputs
 --------------
-Inputs are .json files containing instructions for thermodynamic calculations and paths to the .json files of parameters for the Eos object.
+Inputs are contained in .json files with instructions for thermodynamic calculations and paths to the .json parameter files for the Eos object.
+See documentation below, or :ref:`input-schema` for more information.

 .. currentmodule:: despasito.input_output
 .. autosummary::